mofe64/vulcan/notes_helm.md

-# Vulkan Helm Installation Guide
+# Vulkan Helm Installation notes

-This guide covers the installation, management, and removal of Vulkan using Helm charts.
+The installation, management, and removal of Vulkan using Helm charts.

 ## Prerequisites

-Before installing Vulkan, ensure you have:
+Before installing Vulkan, we need to ensure we have:

 - Helm 3.x installed
 - kubectl configured with access to your target cluster